7 November 2007

 Robin, I love my cheese too!

 Giulia, truth be told, that’s actually Grana in the photo.
 I love Pecorino on anything, though, so that’s what I’d use if I had it.
 Funny because normally I don’t like salty things, but Pecorino is a big exception that rule for me.
-LOVE it :)
+LOVE it πŸ™‚

-9. qualcosa di bello on 07 Nov 2007 at 2:29 pm #
+9. qualcosa di bello

 i’ll add to my list of gratitude today…your pasta recipe, so seasonal, so easy, so delish!